aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Model Architecture and Training Strategy
 The model was trained using the following settings:

-python model.py --data_location data/attempt2 --shift_value 0.2 --batch_size 128 --top_crop 50 ----batch_size 128 epochs 5 --model_name SimpleModel_attempt2_shift_0.2.h5
+python model.py --top_crop 50 --model_type SimplifiedModel --shift_value 0.5 --batch_size 128 --epochs 3 --model_name SimpleDropoutModel_croppped_shift0.5.h5

 #### 1. An appropriate model architecture has been employed